solid/solidcommunity.net/README.md

 or attempt to do, any of the following in connection with solidcommunity.net
 services:

-* violate the law in any way, including by storing, publishing or sharing illegal material, including material that's fraudulent, defamatory, or misleading;
+* violate any laws or regulation, including by storing, publishing or sharing illegal material, including material that's fraudulent, defamatory, or misleading;
 * breach or otherwise circumvent any security or authentication measures;
 * interfere with or disrupt any user, host, or network, for example by sending